betula/node-shared/README.md

 **inject**

 Decorator for provide dependecies into object or class.
 If it run without arguments it use reflect metadata for determine list of dependencies from class constructor parameters.
+For TypeScript your need enable `experimentalDecorators` and `emitDecoratorMetadata` options in your `tsconfig.json`.

 ```typescript
 @inject // or @inject() its same